voyeg3r/dotfaster/vim/wiki/zshell.md

 	```

 produces status zero if and only if there is at least one file in the current
-directory beginning with the string ‘file’.
+directory beginning with the string 'file'.
 The globbing qualifier N ensures
 that the expression is empty if there is no matching file.

 # how do I correctly negate zsh globbing expressions?